felixzhao/ContentExtractionService/README.md

 # ContentExtractionService
-This project works to extract content from plain text input.
+This project aims to create a RESTFUL API service to extract content from plain text input.

 There are several techs are used in this project:
 1. DotNet Core Web API